Sudden Death With Blood From Nose And Mouth

 Scene Investigation

-The scene where the death occurred is carefully examined for any clues that may shed light on the circumstances surrounding the death.
+The scene where the death occurred is carefully examined for any clues that may explain the circumstances surrounding the death.
 This includes:

 • Documentation: Taking photographs and videos of the scene, including the position of the body, any signs of struggle, and any potential weapons or drugs present.